ibm-cloud-docs/cis/edge-certificates.md

 By default, {{site.data.keyword.cis_short_notm}} issues free, unshared, publicly trusted SSL certificates to all domains added on {{site.data.keyword.cis_short_notm}}.
 For these Universal certificates, {{site.data.keyword.cis_short_notm}} controls the validity periods and certificate authorities (CAs), making sure that renewals always occur.
 Universal certificates that are issued by Let's Encrypt or Google Trust Services have a 90-day validity period.

+CIS can change the CA of Universal certificates without prior notice, and will not notify you of these changes.
+If you prefer to select your own issuing certificate authority, order an advanced certificate.
+{: attention}

 ## Advanced certificates
 {: #advanced-certificate-type}